-Minorities, the local communities like bodos, tribe villagers and immigrants in Assam fear that they are losing cultural identity, rights over land, and thereby culturally and politically subjugated.
+Minorities, the local communities like tribe villagers, and immigrants in Assam fear that they are losing cultural identity, rights over land, and thereby culturally and politically subjugated.

-Hence, instead of a policy and announcements for excluding immigrants , working towards a resolution by securing them with basic rights by ensuring livelihood, and engaging and working for a meaningful inclusive politics can bring a lasting peace for the state of Assam.
-An ingenious policy which shelters the basic rights of immigrants, and protecting the ethnic and culturally marginalized tribes and bodos, with a focus on re-settling, rehabilitating and empowering through socio-economic policies and politics, with appropriate participations in civil administration along with a focus in violence prevention and conflict management, will bring eternal peace and harmony for the conflict torn people of Assam.
+Hence, instead of a policy and announcements for excluding immigrants, working towards a resolution by securing them with basic rights by ensuring livelihood, and engaging and working for meaningful inclusive politics can bring a lasting peace for the state of Assam.
+An ingenious policy that shelters the basic rights of immigrants, and protecting the ethnic and culturally marginalized tribes, with a focus on re-settling, rehabilitating, and empowering through socio-economic policies and politics, with appropriate participation in civil administration along with a focus in violence prevention and conflict management, will bring eternal peace and harmony for the conflict-torn people of Assam.